spectrocloud/librarium/docs/docs-content/clusters/edge/cluster-management/agent-upgrade-airgap.md

   to learn how to create an Edge Native cluster profile.
 You may also have other add-on profiles that you wish to attach to your cluster.

-- Content tags in your profiles highlight the exact location of container images to be downloaded.
+- The `pack.content.images` parameter in your profiles contains the exact location of container images to be downloaded.

 ## Procedure